JabRef/jabref/docs/code-howtos.md

 ### Outputting Errors in the UI
 Principle: Error messages shown to the User should not contain technical details (e.g., underlying exceptions, or even stack traces).
 Instead, the message should be concise, understandable for non-programmers and localized.

-To show error message two different ways are usally used in JabRef:
+To show error message two different ways are usually used in JabRef:
 - showing an error dialog
 - updating the status bar at the bottom of the main window

 *TODO: Usage of status bar and Swing Dialogs*

-In old verisons of JabRef, there was `Utils.showQuickErrorDialog` to output exceptions, but it was not used and therefore removed in 4c11b4b7466 (PR #205).

 ## Logging